Interactive Mission

 An external resistor is a physical resistor you place on the breadboard.
 External pull-down wiring is excellent for learning because the logic feels natural: released is LOW, pressed is HIGH.

-External resistors are also useful when you need a specific resistor value, when a sensor output requires a pull resistor, or when you want the circuit behavior to be obvious even before reading the code.
+External resistors are useful when you need a specific resistor value, when a pin does not support an internal pull, when a sensor output requires a pull resistor, or when you want the circuit behavior to be obvious even before reading the code.

 Follow these steps in order.
 Unplug USB before you change any wires.